The UK’s most epic STEM enrichment programme for young people*. We're not building robots, we're building the future.

 *as voted by robots

-Teams of up to 15 young people aged 12 to 18 years meet weekly for a couple of hours in school or as an after-school club.
-We support schools, SEND and alternative providers to make STEM education and careers accessible and inclusive.
+Teams of up to 15 young people meet weekly for a couple of hours in school or as an after-school club.
+The provider will support schools, SEND and alternative providers to make STEM education and careers accessible and inclusive.

 Access to resources and session plans are provided via an e-learning platform from September.
 Pre-season, September to December, content includes:

-In March champion schools within each hub provide access to a games field for practice and host the local tournament in May.
+In December, First UK's champion organisations within each of their regional hubs provide access to a game field for scrimmages (practice events) and host regional tournaments in the spring.

 Industry partners, universities and local STEM hubs provide mentors and event volunteers.
-We intend to operate up to 15 hubs UK-wide with capacity for around 400 participating schools.
+First UK intend to operate up to 15 hubs UK-wide with capacity for around 400 participating schools.

-Minimum of 5 participants, maximum of 15 participants.
+Recommended minimum of 5 participants, competition maximum of 15 team members.

-A nominal commitment fee of £99 provides access to the programme, content, tournaments, individual learner accreditation and team awards.
+A nominal commitment fee of £299 provides access to the programme, e-learning platform, tournaments, individual learner accreditation and team awards.
 Charity bursaries for robotics kits and other grants supporting participation including travel and supply cover are available subject to eligibility.

-Weekly for 1 to 2 hours as an after school club, or within curriculum optimised for KS3 & KS4 (GCSE Engineering, D&T or Computer Science).
-The programme is usually spread over 2 terms (typically Sep to Mar).
+Deliver flexibly to suit you; weekly for 1 to 2 hours as an after school club, or within curriculum optimised for KS3 & KS4 (GCSE Engineering, D&T or Computer Science).
+The programme is usually spread over 2 terms (typically Sep to Mar ahead of events).
 Delivery can be compressed into other delivery models e.g. holiday clubs and intense multi-day builds.

 Improve engagement, interest or enjoyment in STEM subjects